Outcomes4Me Secures $21M in Funding Learn more >>

 Think of it less like a short-term battle and more like managing a chronic condition, such as diabetes or heart disease.
 The goal becomes keeping the cancer in check, slowing its growth, and maintaining your quality of life so you can continue to do the things that matter most to you.
 Modern treatments have made significant strides in turning advanced prostate cancer into a manageable disease.
 Your care team will work with you to create a long-term plan that addresses not just the cancer itself, but your overall well-being.
 This approach involves a combination of medical treatments, symptom management, and supportive care to help you live well for years to come.

-Focus on Long-Term Management
+Shifting Focus to Long-Term Management

 When a cure isn’t likely, the primary goal becomes long-term management.
 This means using treatments to control the cancer’s growth and spread, effectively turning it into a chronic disease.
 Your oncologist will develop a personalized strategy that may include ongoing therapies designed to keep the cancer stable.
 These treatments can include hormone therapy, chemotherapy, targeted therapy, or immunotherapy.